vexide/website/src/content/docs/async-tasks.md

 You may notice that we don't keep a task handle in this code.
 This is because `detach` consumes the task handle.
 This means that you can't control a task *through a task handle* once detached.
 There are still a variety of ways to interact with detached tasks as you will learn later.

-# Tight Loops and Cooperation
+# A Deeper Look Into Tight Loops and Cooperation

 As said earlier, tasks have to give up execution on their own by awaiting a future.
 This is called cooperative multitasking.
 One side effect of this is that you cannot have infinite tight loops.
 Let's break down this broken code:
 ```rust